HTY2003/EVN-arduino-old/docs/sensors/evncoloursensor.rst

         * if ``setRedRange()`` has been called, calibrated red reading from 0 to 1
         * -1 otherwise

-.. function:: double readGreenCal(bool blocking = true)
+.. function:: float readGreenCal(bool blocking = true)

     Returns calibrated green reading from sensor.